Posted by Cameron Francis on 07 Sep , 2021 in News Uncategorized

 This is a method of driving traffic to a site by paying publishers every time your ad is clicked.
 There are numerous avenues for implementing PPC campaigns, but the best one depends on how much you can afford to spend and the probability of it attracting more clicks to your site.
 People need to be able to find your business, but you do not want your pay-per-click spending going over the roof.
 It’s all about balance, i.e bidding on the right keywords at the right price.

-Google AdWords is the most popular types of PPC.
+Google Ads is the most popular type of PPC.
 It allows you to pay for the top spots on the search engine results pages.
 Other channels that allow you to implement PPC campaigns include promoted tweets on Twitter and Paid ads on Facebook.

 This is one of the most popular means for companies to communicate with their audience.
 Email is usually used to promote content, events, discounts, offers and even direct people to the company’s website.
 It is without a doubt one of the best disciplines of digital marketing that has stood the test of time.
 Some of the types of emails you can send in an email marketing campaign are: